brianchenault/react-encryptor-ui/README.md

 2. The built assets are now in `./release`.

 ## Development

-We use Grunt to manage many development, compilation, and build tasks.
 For a list of all tasks available in this project, see the Gruntfile.
 Simply run `grunt` to get started.

 To specify a port for your server `grunt --port 1234`

-## Style Guide

-1. Keep it under 80 columns
-2. If you are returning html, always surround it in parens
-3. If you have large html conditionals, break them out into sub-render methods

-## PS

-gl reading this code, its all functional garbage (kevin's note to self)